 For the purpose of our study, following asset classes have been considered: 1.
 Stocks, 2.
 Fixed Deposits (before and after tax) and 3.
 Gold.

 BSE Sensex (available from 1979) has been used to represent stock index.
+Dividend data for BSE Sensex is available 1998 onwards, prior to that, we have approximated annual dividend yield for Sensex as average of subsequent period.
 Average price of Gold in Mumbai, as available with RBI, (which in turn is based on Bombay Bullion Association & PTI upto 1999-2000 and Economic Times & London Bullion Market Association from 2000-2001 onwards) is used a source of data for Gold.
 FD rates are based on commercial bank deposit rates for 5 years & above, as available with RBI.
 For those years where interest rates offered by commercial banks were spread over a range, the highest rate offered by banks has been selected, for e.g. if the FD rates spread over 12.50 – 13% for 5+ years, 13% return has been picked to represent pre-tax FD returns for that year.
 Tax rate has been considered at 25%, when adjusted for tax.

 For inflation adjustment, 2 potential sources have been considered.
 CBDT cost index (used to index capital gains) is available from 1981.
 And IMF average consumer price index (CPI) which is available from 1980.
 The CBDT index is less aggressive and more commonly used for capital gain calculation, and same has been adopted for inflation adjustments in this study.

 Period of study has been 1981 – date, extending 39 years, which covers the common period when data is available from all the identified sources.